unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

-   The input data required to run this tutorial can be found in the ``data`` folder of the GitHub repository.
+   The input data required to run this tutorial can be found in the ``data`` folder of the repository.

 Configuring a Model
 -------------------

-The central object in the framework is the `Model`, which requires three `Component`\s for the three compartments of the terrestrial water cycle.
+The central object in the framework is the `Model`, which combines three science components for the three compartments of the terrestrial water cycle.
-The components currently available to choose from are listed in the :doc:`science library <../science_library>` section.
+The science components currently available to choose from are listed in the :doc:`science library <../science_library>` section.

-Each component needs to be spatio-temporally discretised through `SpaceDomain` and `TimeDomain` instances, to be given data contained in a `DataSet` instance, and to be given parameter and/or constant values.
+Each science component needs to be spatio-temporally discretised through `SpaceDomain` and `TimeDomain` instances, to be given data contained in a `DataSet` instance, and to be given parameter and/or constant values.

+See :ref:`Fig. 3<fig_uml>` for more details on how all these concepts are together.

 Time
 ~~~~